CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_extras/term2.md

 ### Submission and deadlines

 16th of November - Every material should be committed to GitHub.
-Link to GitHub will be provided into the Team Google Sheet  (Term project teams)
+Submit GitHub link to Moodle when you are ready.

 18th of November - Teams will present their results:
 * The order of presentation will be by team number